andrewchambers/hermes/doc/quick-start/quick-start.md

 This example used the builtin fetch function to fetch content.
 Hermes requires external content to specifiy file hashes to ensure builds are reproducible.

-Now lets create more interesting packages:
+Now let's create more interesting packages:

-The following packages will quite ugly, but later we will see better functions for creating packages more easily.
+The following packages are quite ugly, but later we will see better functions for creating packages more easily.

 ```
 $ hermes build -e '